Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 5. Julius

 Julius is comparatively an older open source voice recognition software developed by Lee Akinobu.
 This tool is written in the C programming language by the developers of Kawahara Lab, Kyoto University.
-It is a high-performance speech recognition application having a large vocabulary.
+It is a high-performance speech recognition application with a large vocabulary.
 You can use it in both English and Japanese languages.
 It can be a great choice if you want to use it for academic and research purposes.

-Noteworthy Features of Julius
+Noteworthy Features

 • Julius is a highly configurable application that can set different search parameters to tune its performance.